Durss/Twitchat/HEAT.md

-event.detail.y//Y coordinates in percent relative to top left of the source (rotation, scaling, nesting of the OBS source pre-computed) event.detail.scaleX//X scale of the browser source event.detail.scaleY//Y scale of the browser source event.detail.scalerotation//Rotation angle of the browser source in degrees
+event.detail.y//Y coordinates in percent relative to top left of the source (rotation, scaling, nesting of the OBS source pre-computed) event.detail.scaleX//X scale of the browser source event.detail.scaleY//Y scale of the browser source event.detail.rotation//Rotation angle of the browser source in degrees

-event.detail.anonymous//is click anonymous?
-event.detail.uid//User ID (anonymized one if user is anonymous) event.detail.login//User login (if not anonymous)
+event.detail.channelId//id of the channel that triggered the click event.detail.anonymous//is click anonymous? event.detail.uid//User ID (anonymized one if user is anonymous) event.detail.login//User login (if not anonymous)